slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"They called her witch because she knew how to heal herself."
 -- Te’ V. Smith*

-> *"Think as you like but behave like others." (...)
-"Never appear too perfect." (...)
-"If people with natural gifts also possess a good work ethic and have some luck in life, envy will follow them wherever they go."
--- Robert Greene*

 > *"Success makes so many people hate you.
 I wish it wasn’t that way.
 It would be wonderful to enjoy success without seeing envy in the eyes of those around you."
 -- Marilyn Monroe*

-> *"The dogs bark but the caravan moves on."
--- Proverb*

 > *"It is not greed that drives the world, but envy."
 -- Warren Buffet*

+> *"Think as you like but behave like others." (...)
+"Never appear too perfect." (...)
+"If people with natural gifts also possess a good work ethic and have some luck in life, envy will follow them wherever they go."
+-- Robert Greene*

+> *"If someone’s insults bother you; it is evidence that you respect him."
+-- Nassim Taleb*

 > *Choose inspiration over envy."
 -- Naval Ravikant*

-> *"If evil be spoken of you and it be true, correct yourself, if it be a lie, laugh at it."
--- Epictetus*

-> *"The first art of kings is to endure hatred."
--- Seneca*

-> *"If someone’s insults bother you; it is evidence that you respect him."
--- Nassim Taleb*

 > *"«You’re doing it all wrong», said someone doing nothing at all."
 -- Sahil Lavingia*

 However beware of blindspots, not all criticism is envy.
 When somebody says something bad about you, is negativity.
 When everyone says it, is advice.

+> *"There is only one way to avoid criticism: do nothing, say nothing, and be nothing."
+-- Aristotle*

 > *"Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted."
 -- Ralph Waldo Emerson*

-> *"There is only one way to avoid criticism: do nothing, say nothing, and be nothing."
--- Aristotle*

 ### On empathy